Zellias/animated-about-me/README.md

 - Fill Array In Line 56

-- Change arrays in line 50
+- Change array in line 50

 ਬ Kermit_Xaro#6697